Carjess/Carjess/README.md

 # Jesús Balza
 ### Computer Engineer

-I am a **Computer Engineer** driven by innovation and efficiency.
-Beyond the code, **I bring a holistic perspective to software development**.
-My strength lies in my ability to understand needs and transform them into robust and scalable digital solutions.
+I am a **Computer Engineer** motivated by innovation and continuous learning.
+Beyond the code, **I focus on understanding problems** to create functional and efficient digital solutions.

-As a **Full Stack Developer**, I possess the technical versatility to move seamlessly between server and client, leveraging a modern stack (**Node.js, Laravel, React, Vue**) to build solid architectures.
+As a **Developer**, I am building practical skills in both server and client-side development, working with a modern stack (**Node.js, Laravel, React, Vue**) to integrate dynamic applications.

-However, my true value lies in my curiosity and adaptability.
-I am not bound to a single environment; I extend my solutions to mobile with **React Native** and desktop with **Tkinter**, always prioritizing user experience and product quality.
+My value lies in my curiosity and adaptability.
+I enjoy exploring different environments, gaining basic knowledge in mobile development with **React Native** and desktop systems with **Tkinter**, always aiming for good user experience and code quality.

 ---